bakudbilla/AIR-QUALITY-TIME-SERIES-FORECASTING/README.md

 └── README.md
 ```
 RESULTS:
-After the training, I had an RMSE of 44.39.
+After the training and exploring different architectures, the best architecture had an RMSE of 44.33 as shown in the notebook.